indrekru/spring-boot-2-oauth2-resource-server/README.md

 docker-compose up
 ```

-Create a new terminal tab and navigate into `bash_scripts` and run:
+Create a new terminal tab and navigate into `bash_scripts` and run (docker is running, this will create tables and add data):
 ```
 ./create-tables-add-data.sh
 ```